 11. Keep the Light On

 If you leave your house in the morning, it’s easy to forget to turn on the lights.
-But depending on when you return, you may find your puppy shaking and whining.
-A small desk lamp near the playpen or the pet gate should be more than enough.
+But if you’re planning on returning home late, you may find your pup shaking and scared.

-Make sure to close the windows and leave some sort of background noise to mask the sounds of honking cars, yelling neighbors, barking dogs, and scary thunders.
+Make sure to close the windows, and leave some sort of background noise to mask the sounds of honking cars, yelling neighbors, barking dogs, and scary thunders.

 13. Use Your Old Clothes

-The purpose of this exercise is to build confidence and teach your puppy to stay calm and relax even when he’s not getting any attention from you.
+The purpose of this exercise is to build confidence and teach your puppy to stay calm and relax, even when he’s not getting any attention from you.

 However, don’t stretch it.
 When it comes to puppies, small steps are the best way to go.

-17. Come in and Leave Quietly
+17. Come and Leave Quietly

-Leave the house without interacting with your puppy at all, and wait until he settles down when you come in the door.
-Even if it means to ignore him while he’s jumping and barking at you.
-Giving in to his demands will only make things worse and may promote separation anxiety.
+Leave the house without interacting with your puppy at all, and wait until he settles down when you come back in.
+At first, he will be excited and try to gain your attention by jumping and barking at you.
+Don’t fall into this trap!

-18. Watch Him from Afar
+18. Watch Him Remotely

-19. Ask for Help
+19. Ask Other People for Help